cirrus-geo/cirrus-geo/docs/src/cirrus/components/workflows/definitions.rst

 the ``publish`` task; rather, we use ``arn:aws:states:::lambda:invoke`` for the ``Resource`` and provide the Lambda function ARN in the ``FunctionName`` field in the ``Parameters`` object.
-Using this format produces additional metadata in the step function execution history, including the request ID of the Lambda invocation, which is can be used for accessing the Lambda logs.
+Using this format produces additional metadata in the step function execution history, including the request ID of the Lambda invocation, which can be used for accessing the Lambda logs.
+See the :ref:`Lambda logs <lambda-logs>` section for details on filtering logs by request ID.

 .. _directly specify: https://docs.aws.amazon.com/step-functions/latest/dg/connect-lambda.html#w199aac33c40c13